pschool-in/curriculum/content/grammar/degrees-comparison-draft.md

 ```
 Milk chocolate is sweeter than dark chocolate.
 Preethi is more beautiful than Prema.
-Trains are more expensive than buses in London
+Trains are more expensive than buses in London.
-Fruit is healthier than chocolate.
+Fruits are healthier than chocolates.
 Arya is more intelligent than Rahman.
-Tokyo is more expensive than Delhi.
+Diomond is more expensive than Gold.
 This room is more spacious than that.
 Mohan is funnier than suresh.
 This book is more boring than the last one.